tbensky/npct/README.md

 It'll pull and list all contacts you encountered.

-What if some of your contacts report that they were sick?
-Well, in a really extreme situation (kind of like we're all in), you'd monitor your own health carefully and take immediate steps to protect others around you.
+What if some of your contacts report that they were sick (and perhaps not wearing a mask)?
+Good question.

+## The tracer tells me I was around someone who was sick

+Here's what we know, and we can apply some logic to guide us:

+* See [here](https://www.cdc.gov/coronavirus/2019-ncov/php/principles-contact-tracing.html) under "Time is of the essence."

+* What we know is that this: Around July 2020, the virus is spreading.
+If you were around someone who is sick, you may be infected now.

+* Do we trust this contact tracing system?
+We don't know.
+We hope someone isn't going through the trouble of configuring it and carrying it around, only to lie about their condition.

-Also, you can go to [rt.live](https://rt.live), and check the value for your state.
-If your state's Rt is larger than 1.0, that's the number of people one contagious person can infect.
+* If you go to[rt.live](https://rt.live), and check the value of r0 (r-naught) for your state.
+Suppose it's 1.15.
+This means every infected person is infecting 1.15 other people.

+* You could be the 1 person someone else just infected, or you could be the 0.15 person to be infected (0.15=15% chance of becoming infected, or if the sick person gets around 6 more people (1/.15 is about 7...you + 6 others), odds are one of you will get infected.

+* You may now consider wearing a mask any time you are around any other people (including those you live with, inside of your home).

+* You may now consider isolating yourself from other people for a while.

+* Preventing wet droplets expunged from your lungs as you exhale (or cough or sneeze) from infecting others is the only way to stop the spread.

 Be sure to re-visit `config.html` as your health situation changes.
 Also you can use `config.html` to read any contact information that came in while you were out.